 Can I work at my own pace?

 Self-motivation is key when taking an online course.
-Your instructor expects you to do the readings and homework assignments each week so that you’ll stay on track throughout the semester.
-Also, keeping up with the homework schedule will prepare you for midcourse and final exams.
-Pay close attention to the assignment and exam due dates your instructor has posted in the syllabus.
-Your instructor will explain how to submit assignments online.
+Your instructor expects you to do the readings and homework assignments each week so you will stay on track throughout the semester.
+This will prepare you for midcourse and final exams.
+Pay close attention to the assignment and exam due dates your instructor posts in the syllabus.

 How long does it take to complete an online course?